natejank/appinventor-exifparser/README.md

 # ExifParse Appinventor Extension
-This was an extension primarily created for a midyear project for my AP Computer Science Principles class.
-Anyone is free to use it, but this wasn't intended for general use, so it might not work as expected.
+This was an extension primarily created for personal use in a project in my AP Computer Science Principles class.
+Anyone is free to use it if they find it useful.

 ## Usage:
 There are only a few procedures that are added with this extension.
 They have been kept rather simple, so as much of